SAP-archive/cloud-s4-sdk-pipeline-docker/README.md

  $ docker run -p 8080:8080 --name my-jenkins s4sdk/jenkins-master-image
 ```

-The same applies for all other Dockerfiles.
+The same applies to all other Dockerfiles.

 The SAP S/4HANA Cloud SDK already provides a script called `cx-server` to avoid these manual steps.
 It can be found in the same named folder on the root of each SAP S/4HANA Cloud SDK project archetype.
 Together with the `server.cfg` file, this is all you need for starting your instance of the SAP S/4HANA Cloud SDK Cx Server.
-For instantiating the SAP S/4HANA Cloud SDK Cx Server, you need to provide a suitable host with a linux operating system and Docker installed.
+For instantiating the SAP S/4HANA Cloud SDK Cx Server, you need to provide a suitable host with a Linux operating system and Docker installed.
 Please also ensure that the user with whom you start the Cx Server belongs to the [docker group](https://docs.docker.com/engine/installation/linux/linux-postinstall/).

 To create a new project using the SDK execute the following command: